dtuskippy/reading-notes/401/data-structures-and-algorithms.md

     * Basically, algorithmic efficiency.
     * An equation that describes how the runtime scales with respect to some input variables
 * O(1): constant time respect to the size of the input, e.g. the pigeon in her South Africa example carrying a USB stick, i.e. doesn't take longer with more input.
-* O(n): scales linearly with respect to to the size of the input, e.g. the actual internet connection between offices in her South Africa example, i.e. twice the amount of data will roughly take twice the amoun time to deliver.
+* O(n): scales linearly with respect to to the size of the input, e.g. the actual internet connection between offices in her South Africa example, i.e. twice the amount of data will roughly take twice the amount of time to deliver.
 * Example 1: function that checks for an element in the array => O(n), where n is the is the size of the array.
 * Example 2: function that checks for all pairs of values in the array => O(n)^2 where n is the size of the array.
 * Example 3: mow grass in a SQUARE plot of land